AnalogJ/thesparktree-blog/_posts/2020-04-28-you-dont-know-jenkins-part-4.md

 - Jenkins server (v2.199+)
   - You'll also need to install the [Kubernetes Plugin for Jenkins](https://plugins.jenkins.io/kubernetes/](https://plugins.jenkins.io/kubernetes/) (v1.24.0+)

-If you want to follow along at home, without spinning up a dedicated Kubernetes cluster or Jenkins server, you can spin up a Dockerized lab environment by following the documentation on the following repo.
+If you want to follow along at home, but you don't have a dedicated Kubernetes cluster or Jenkins server, you can spin up a Dockerized lab environment by following the documentation on the following repo.

 <div class="github-widget" data-repo="AnalogJ/you-dont-know-jenkins-dynamic-kubernetes-slaves"></div>

+Once you've completed the steps in that README, just come back here and follow along.

 ## Configure your Kubernetes Cluster